-- The value of clients’ pension funds can go down as well as up, and may fall to less than the amount they paid in
+- The value of clients’ pension funds can go down as well as up, and may fall to less than the amount paid in

 - Investments must grow, if they're going to compensate for the income withdrawn and any charges.
 If that doesn't happen, the pension fund will be depleted – especially if the client takes a high level of income.
 There's a risk a client could run out of money

 - Taking income through flexi-access drawdown will trigger the money purchase annual allowance